thijsbrekhof1/shared_task_baselines/README.md

 # Documentation for running the baseline systems – Group 04

 ## Step 1: running the models themselves:
+Run the scripts for each model by downloading the data files from https://github.com/mbzuai-nlp/SemEval2024-task8#data_format and running the models as shown below.

 ### Task A monolingual: